 We asked mobile marketers to share their most powerful data insights and how they use them to improve their app marketing.
 Read their answers below and find out how successful app marketers are tracking metrics and using first and third-party data to attract new app users, and improve the experience for their existing user-base.

 How to use Data to increase app users

-“One of the best uses of data I’ve seen is to build out and optimize multi-touch marketing funnels and maximize the chances that potential users will install an app.
+From the time when Sam worked for Yousician: “One of the best uses of data I’ve seen is to build out and optimize multi-touch marketing funnels and maximize the chances that potential users will install an app.
 Many in the Gaming verticals do this very well.
 They use multiple creatives to introduce the product to the user and sell them with a preview of the fun.
 They might run a simple explainer video for the user to learn how the game works.
 Later they re-target those who viewed the first video with a hype video that builds more excitement for the game, and keep building the funnel out as needed.

 The importance of data comes into play when deciding what order to show the users the creatives, what message to push, and tracking the steps combined CPA and the time between touchpoints.
 Every step needs to be optimized based on data to make sure you’re spending your budget on each step effectively.